More

 Establishing a remote work policy: Where do you start?

 Having a well-defined policy is like having a roadmap—it guides your journey, ensuring everyone is headed in the same direction while understanding the rules of the road.
 A remote working policy helps set expectations and establishes guidelines for maintaining productivity and safety.
+Later, you can have a meeting and present your guidelines using Google slides AI to put them in informative slide format.
 Here’s how to create one that builds trust and helps your team get work done–no matter where they are.

 Set expectations and guidelines